dyo/dyo/README.md

 So since components are just functions(statefull/stateless), to render them just execute them where needed.

-note: 'render instances are not components'
+_note: render instances are not components_

 ```javascript
 // stateless